Fast Nonseparable Gaussian Stochastic Process with Application to Methylation Level Interpolation: Introduction

 In this paper, we develop a computationally efficient model to impute the methylation levels.
-Our contribution is three-fold.
-First, we propose a nonseparable GaSP model to integrates different correlation structures among the methylation levels across genome sites and across samples into a coherent model, while the previous regression method \citep{zhang2015predicting} ignores the correlations across samples.
-Second, we develop an ultra-fast algorithm that computes the exact likelihood of the proposed nonseparable GaSP model with $O(n)$ computational operations and storage when using a large class of covariance functions, building upon the connection between the Gaussian random field and Gaussian Markov random field \citep{hartikainen2010kalman}.
-Lastly, the proposed nonseparable GaSP model can be seen as a general statistical framework that unifies the linear regression and separable GaSP models.
-Though we focus on methylation levels imputation in this work , the methodology is widely applicable to many other studies, such as estimating the response curve from the electronic health record data, where each patient's visit is modeled as a function of time (\cite{xu2016bayesian}).
+Our contribution lies in both application and methodology.
+First, we propose to use a nonseparable GaSP model to integrate different correlation structures among the methylation levels across genome sites and across samples into a coherent model, while the previous regression method in \cite{zhang2015predicting} ignores the correlations across samples.
+To achieve this goal, we propose a computationally approach for the nonseparable model in \cite{higdon2008computer}.
+We first show that the marginal likelihood of this model can be written as a product of the multivariate normal distributions of the transformed output, and then we apply the forward filtering and backward smoothing algorithm for the GaSP with a Mat{\'e}rn kernel function \citep{hartikainen2010kalman}.
+In our algorithm, the computational operations and storage are linear to the number of observations without an approximation to the likelihood function.
+We implement this algorithm in an R package on CRAN \citep{Gu2019fastgasp} based on the R software \citep{R}.
+Lastly, we show that the proposed nonseparable GaSP model is a general statistical framework that unifies the linear regression and separable GaSP models.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:models}, we study a class of nonseparable GaSP models.
 The closed form marginal likelihood and predictive distribution are derived for the imputation problem.
 In Section~\ref{sec:computation}, the computational strategy for this class of nonseparable GaSP models is introduced, for which the computation scales linearly in the number of inputs of the function without approximation.
 In Section~\ref{sec:unification}, we unify some other frequently used approaches, such as the linear regression and separable GaSP models, under the framework of the nonseparable GaSP models.
 Numerical examples and comparisons to alternative methods are provided in Section~\ref{sec:numerical_nonseparable}.
 We conclude the paper with discussion and future extensions in Section~\ref{sec:conc}.